Updated: December 1, 2014

-Wisconsin’s Only Searchable Computer Database of Campaign Donors – The Democracy Campaign built the contributor database from scratch and continues to manage and expand it.
-The database now contains well over a half million records of campaign contributions to state campaigns, and is made available to the public – free of charge and at the click of a computer mouse – on the Democracy Campaign’s web site.
+Wisconsin’s Premier Searchable Computer Database of Campaign Donors – The Democracy Campaign built the contributor database from scratch and continues to manage and expand it.
+The database now contains over a million records of campaign contributions to state campaigns, and is made available to the public – free of charge and at the click of a computer mouse – on the Democracy Campaign’s web site.
 This searchable computer database allows the public to track the money in Wisconsin politics.
 Before the creation of the Democracy Campaign’s database, if citizens wanted to see who was giving to state candidates the only option was to paw through thousands of pages of paper reports on file at the state Elections Board office in Madison.

 Federal, state and local law enforcement authorities used the Democracy Campaign’s database of campaign contributors in a criminal investigation of possible pay-to-play corruption in state contracting.